artfauq/generator-exprest-api/README.md

 ## Usage

-Then generate your new project:
+Then generate your new project with:

 ```bash
 yo exprest-api
 ```

+**NOTE:** There is no need to create a new folder before running the command, the generator will do it for you.

 ## License